Year 4

 Year 4 is an educational year group in schools in many countries including England, Wales, Australia and New Zealand.
-It is usually the fourth year of compulsory education and incorporates students aged between eight and nine however some kids who are in Year 4 can be considered as grade 2 in America or Canada but if the kid who was born after September 2nd and grade 2, they will be replaced as Year 3.
+It is usually the fourth year of compulsory education and incorporates students aged between eight and nine.
+It is the equivalent to third grade in America or Canada.

 Australia

 In Australia, Year 4 is usually the fifth year of compulsory education.
 Although there are slight variations between the states, most children in Year 4 are aged between nine and ten.

 New Zealand

 In New Zealand, Year 4 is the fourth year of compulsory education.
 Children are aged eight or nine in this year group.